 CT demonstrates the mass to be of intermediate density, similar to the adjacent brain.
 Pineal calcifications tend to be dispersed peripherally.
 This is the same pattern seen in other pineal parenchymal tumors, which is helpful in distinguishing these tumors from pineal germinomas that tend to engulf pineal calcification.

 MRI is the modality of choice for examining tumors of the pineal region.

 - T1: hypo- to isointense to brain parenchyma

 - solid components are isointense to brain parenchyma

 - areas of cystic change are common

 - sometimes the majority of the tumor is cystic

 - T1 C+ (Gd): solid components vividly enhance

 Treatment and prognosis

-Local recurrent and even CSF metastases are reported, but rare 5.
+Local recurrence and even CSF metastases are reported, but are rare 5.